WyldePointer/dwrapd-rest-php/README.md

 #### TODO
  - Timeout for DNS lookups and getting rid of `gethostbynam*` functions.
- - Input valiation / sanitization.
- - TXT record.
+ - Support for querying TXT record.
  - Logging.
  - PHP7 compatibility.
 (Must work by default since we're not using any PHP7-specific features.)